Back to jobs

 What You Will Be Doing

-• Function as the technical lead and trusted advisor through the sales cycle
+• Function as the technical lead and trusted advisor throughout the sales cycle

-• Conduct discovery sessions directly with prospective and existing customers to gather business and technology requirements
+• Conduct discovery sessions directly with prospective and existing customers to gather business and technology requirements, including identifying where AI-powered capabilities deliver the highest value

 • Translate technical architecture into business outcomes for C-suite stakeholders (CTO, COO, VP of Supply Chain)